-Worldcon visitors this summer need not panic; allthough certain Finns may grumble, and locals themselves sometimes whine about their capital as if it were some sort of urban jungle, Helsinki is a charming city.
+Visitors this summer need not panic; although certain Finns may grumble, and locals themselves sometimes whine about their capital as if it were some sort of urban jungle, Helsinki is a charming city.
 Architects feted elsewhere in their Finnish hometowns have left many of their finest marks in the very buildings of the central district.
 Many of its sites are within walking distance, and a tourist bus line links the outliers and the cruise ship terminal.
 Buses and quaint trams ply similar routes, including one tram that is a travelling pub.
 Visitors should be warned: it lacks a travelling toilet.
-This, and further insights below, are extracted from An Armchair Traveller’s History of Finland (UK/US) by Jonathan Clements.
+This, and further insights below, are extracted from A Short History of Finland by Jonathan Clements.

 The visitor’s first sight of Helsinki, either descending from the airport bus or arriving by train, is liable to be Rautatientori (Railway Square), dominated by the temple-like railway station designed by Eliel Saarinen, its walls held aloft by great stone titans like heavy-metal rock gods.
 Animated and rendered a little cuter, these colossi often appear on posters and adverts for VR, the Finnish rail network.
 The author admits to a dorky thrill whenever he arrives at the station, as often one will catch a glimpse of the St Petersburg train at one of the platforms, adorned with alien Cyrillic, staffed by scowling baboushkas, and ready to depart for another world.

 In the square outside the station’s east exit, outside the vampire’s castle that is the National Theatre, an odd statue of the author and playwright Aleksis Kivi shifts uncomfortably in his seat, as if he has just sat on something sticky.
 He faces the Ateneum, Helsinki’s National Gallery, and home to many of the most famous artworks of the National Romantic period.